202204511/web/README.md

 Note that the Dockerfile only runs `manage.py runserver`.
 If there is a need for migrating you have to add `manage.py migrate` as well.

 ### Running directly on OS
-If you do not want to run Docker see for running it directly on your OS below.
-We recommend running the app in a virtual environment.Download the virtual environment package for python:
+If you do not want to run Docker you can run it directly on the OS instead.
+We recommend running the app in a virtual environment.
+Download the virtual environment package for python:

     python -m install virtualenv